|

 I have used a mixture of drawings, DSLR and CCD imaging.
 In my opinion each technique has its

-motorised filter wheel by True Technology Ltd for colour imaging.
+and a motorised filter wheel by True Technology Ltd for colour imaging.
 A PGR Flea 3 CCD

-I also have a double-stacked SolarMax 40 hydrogen alpha filter manufactured by Coronado
+quick acquisition of many frames essential.
+I also have a double-stacked SolarMax 40 hydrogen

-to enhance my observations of the Sun - this gives remarkable views of the solar chromosphere.
+alpha filter manufactured by Coronado to enhance my observations of the Sun - this gives

 SXV-H9 CCD PGR Flea 3 CCD